k-nizy/Formative-2---Principle-Component-Analysis/README.md

 ## Challenges and Lessons Learned

 During this project, we learned that implementing PCA from scratch requires careful handling of missing values, proper standardization, and correct sorting of eigenvalues and eigenvectors.
 We also understood the importance of dimensionality reduction in simplifying complex health datasets while preserving meaningful information.

+## PCA Implementation Summary

+Data Handling

+Missing values in the HDX cases file are counted and handled before PCA is applied.
+Non-numeric columns (county name, country, malaria burden group) are identified and excluded from the numerical pipeline before standardization.

+Component Selection

+Components were selected using a 90% explained variance threshold — the smallest number of principal components whose cumulative explained variance reaches or exceeds 90%.

+This threshold was chosen because the dataset captures related but overlapping public health indicators (spending, bed-net coverage, case rates, fever occurrence).
+A 90% cutoff retains the dominant patterns overall malaria pressure and prevention coverage intensity without keeping noise from weakly correlated indicators.

+Tradeoff: By reducing to fewer components, we lose the ability to distinguish between counties that differ only on secondary indicators.
+For example, two counties with similar malaria case rates but very different bed-net coverage or spending levels may appear close together in PCA space even though their prevention situations are meaningfully different.
+Fine-grained county comparisons based on individual indicators are not possible from the reduced representation alone.

 ## Notes for Submission